When Does Group Invariant Learning Survive Spurious Correlations?: Experiments

 \section{Experiments}

 In this section, we first conduct experiments to show that SCILL outperforms existing group-IL methods in generalizing to spurious correlation shifts.
 Then we empirically analyze whether the experimental improvements are consistent with the theoretical findings.
+Code is availiable at \url{https://github.com/Beastlyprime/group-invariant-learning}.